ibbybuilds/metaestetics-mobile-hiring-test/README.md

 This is a React Native (Expo) application.
 Some features are implemented, some aren't.
 Your job is to make it work.

+**Note:** This test uses mock APIs instead of Firebase/Firestore for security and simplicity.
+In production, we use Firebase Authentication and Firestore for data storage.
+The patterns and structure should match production code (async operations, error handling, state management), but you'll work with mock services instead of real Firebase.

 ## Prerequisites

 **REQUIRED:**